ekodikara/Edit-host-and-vhost/README.md

 # Edit-host-and-vhost
 Edit host file and apache vhost file using python.
 (just for fun)
- - this is very basic python file for beginners to understand the usage and py sytax and make things easier with Python!
+ - this is very basic python file for beginners to understand the usage and py sytax and make things easier with Python!!

 1. You need to edit these few lines first: